-- An entry is added to the job log and stored in the HDD for each individual job performed, which contains information on the job settings (e.g. simplex or duplex, paper size), completion status (whether completed successfully or not) and user identification (in cases where User Authentication was enabled). - An entry is made to the access log whenever the optional Copy Data Security Unit detects one of the embedded patterns selected with the Copy Data Security feature (section 3.3). - In addition, it is possible to set the MFP to send the job log data stored in the HDD to Web SmartDeviceMonitor Professional IS whenever a job has been performed.
+- A job log entry is created and stored in the HDD for each individual job performed, which contains information on the job settings (e.g. simplex or duplex, paper size), completion status (whether completed successfully or not) and user identification (in cases where User Authentication was enabled). - An access log entry is created and stored in the HDD whenever the optional Copy Data Security Unit detects one of the embedded patterns selected with the Copy Data Security feature (section 3.3). - In addition, it is possible to set the MFP to send the job log data stored in the HDD to Web SmartDeviceMonitor Professional IS whenever a job has been performed.